leon-mirai/chatapp/README.md

 - **group**: Shows the group name, members, channels, and actions to create channels, add/remove members, or accept/reject requests (for SuperAdmin/GroupAdmin).
 - **dashboard**: Displays available groups based on the user's role.
 It provides options to request joining groups, manage accounts, logout, and leave groups (for ChatUsers) or create/manage groups (for GroupAdmin).

+Also, the lifecycle hook ngOnInit is used to initialise data by fetching them from the backend.
+Additionally, CommonModules and FormModules were used to manage states and views by using *ngIf and *ngForOf.

 ### Services

 Services are reusable classes that encapsulate application logic and data access.
 They are injected into components to provide functionalities.
 Here are some core services: